-- Sprinkle some lemon on bhaji before serving.
+- Sprinkle some lemon on the bhaji before serving.

 - Garnish with chopped fine onions and fresh cilantro.

-- Red colored bhaji looks amazing, and for that, you need to use the less spicy version of kashmiri red chili powder.
-It will give a beautiful color minus all that excessive spicy flavour.
+- Red-colored bhaji looks amazing, and for that, you need to use the less spicy version of Kashmiri red chili powder.
+It will give a beautiful color minus all that excessive spicy flavor.